tbebekis/Db-Schema-Info/README.md

 ## Schema and Data origin, thanks to Ottmar Gobrecht

-Sample schema and sample data files were taken from **Ottmar Gobrecht's** [sample-data-sets-for-oracle](https://github.com/ogobrecht/sample-data-sets-for-oracle) repository and reworked for the supported RDBMs.
+Sample schema and sample data files were taken from **Ottmar Gobrecht's** [sample-data-sets-for-oracle](https://github.com/ogobrecht/sample-data-sets-for-oracle) repository and reworked for the supported RDBMS.

 Many many thanks to Ottmar Gobrecht for his work.